Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 hyperlink ‘View public key’.
 A window will appear, telling you that you can use CTRL+C to copy the key.
 Do so.

-Go to GitHub, and got to settings and then select the option SSH and GPG keys:
+Go to GitHub, and go to settings and then select the option SSH and GPG keys:

 <img src="images/e2c7d8cad7b8127e20ad6caf6d2b84ea.png" width="50%" style="display: block; margin: auto;" />